-While it’s not the healthiest version of sweet potatoes, it is absolutely the tastiest.
-It makes a great Thanksgiving side dish, though it could easily qualify as a dessert.
-Since it’s always a big hit, I usually double it and put it in a bigger pan.
+Since it’s such a big hit, I usually double the recipe listed here and make it in a bigger pan.
 If it’s not gone the first day, it makes great leftovers.
+My kids love it for breakfast the day after Thanksgiving.

 Sweet Potato Soufflé